deepsm007/tools/rh-pre-commit/README.md

 #### SignOff (Default: On)
-This task provides a sign-off in the commit message to provide an attestation that the tasks have fun.
+This task provides a sign-off in the commit message to provide an attestation that the tasks have run.

 To turn it off for a repo: